More pages in this section

 - Breaking down scar tissue (especially post-surgery scars)

 - Managing pain and swelling post-surgery (bunion surgery, knee surgery)

 Treatment Options for Sore Feet at Foundation Podiatry

 At Foundation Podiatry Townsville we often use Medical Laser therapy in conjunction with other therapies, such as massage, taping and Medical Acupuncture.
 Laser can be applied to acupuncture points instead of inserting an acupuncture needle; and can also be applied beside an acupuncture needle to enhance the benefits of the acupuncture and also reduce the needle time.

 Treatment length and frequency with laser therapy varies depending on the individual, the injury, whether it is acute or chronic etc. Improvements in symptoms however is usually noticed between 1- 4 appointments.

-Want to learn more about What We Do and how we can help you?
+Want to learn more Laser Therapy for foot pain, What Else We Do and how we can help you?
 Have a chat today with our friendly receptionists.